-This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the combustion air inlet openings.
+This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur.
+Such as the presence of flammable vapors or blockage of the combustion air inlet openings.
 Please contact a Qualified Service Technician if this occurs.

-Problem Possible Causes What To Do Condensation This usually happens when a new heater is filled for the first time This is normal.
+Problem Possible Causes What To Do Condensation This usually happens when a new water heater is filled for the first time. • This is normal.
 After the water in the tank warms up, the condensation will disappear.
 If, however, the condition persists, examine the piping and fittings for possible leaks.
-Refer to the "Condensation" information in the "Installing the Water Heater" section of this manual.
-Moisture from the products of combustion condensing on the tank surface. • This is normal and will disappear in time.
-Excessive condensation can cause main burner outage.
-Refer to the "Condensation" information in the "Installing the Water Heater" section of this manual.
-An undersized water heater will cause condenstion. • Use a water heater size that meets the requirements of your needs.
-Yellow flame or soot Scale on top of the burner. • Contact a qualified service technician to purge air from the gas line.
-Flue or combustion air inlet openings are restricted. • Remove obstruction or debris from flue or combustion air inlet openings on water heater jacket.
-Not enough combustion or ventilation air supplied to the water heater location. • Proper operation of the water heater requires air for combustion and ventilation.
-See the "Combustion and Ventilation Air" information in the "Installing the Water Heater" section of this manual.
-Unable to light main burner Air in gas line. • Contact a qualified service technician to purge air from the gas line.
-Pilot burner orifice clogged. • Pilot should be cleaned or replaced by a qualified service technician.
-Pilot burner tube pinched or clogged. • The pilot burner should be cleaned, repaired, or replaced by a qualified service technician.
-Damper unable to open.
-Contact a qualified service technician to evaluate damper.
-Refer to "Gas Valve Error Codes" in the "Gas Valve LED Codes" section of this manual.
-Wire connection(s) not fully secured. • Contact a qualified service technician to confirm wire connection(s).
-Combustion shut-off device tripped. • Combustion shut-off device should be inspected by a qualified service technician.
-Gas control (thermostat) problem.
-Contact a qualified service technician.
-Refer to "Gas Valve Error Codes" in the "Gas Valve LED Codes" section of this manual.
-Main burner does not stay lit Combustion shut-off device tripped. • Combustion shut-off device should be inspected by a qualified technician.
-Gas control (thermostat) shut-off device tripped.
-Contact a qualified service technician.
+Moisture from the products of combustion condensing on the tank surface.
+This is normal and will disappear in time.
+Excessive condensation can cause pilot burner outage.
+An undersized water heater will cause condensation. • Use a water heater size that meets the requirements of your needs.
+Yellow flame Scale on top of the burner. • Contact a qualified service technician to remove scale. or soot Flue or Combustion air inlet openings are restricted.
+Remove obstruction or debris from flue or combustion air inlet openings on water heater jacket.
+Not enough combustion or ventilation air supplied to the water heater location.
+Proper operation of the water heater requires air for combustion and ventilation.
+See the Combustion and Ventilation Air information in the "Installing The Water Heater" section of this manual.
+Unable to light the pilot burner Air in gas line. • Contact a qualified service technician to purge the air from the gas line.
+Pilot burner orifice clogged.
+The pilot burner should be cleaned or replaced by a qualified service technician.
+Pilot burner tube pinched or clogged.
+The pilot burner should be cleaned, repaired or replaced by a qualified service technician.
+Gas Control Knob not depressed while attempting to light pilot.
+See the "Lighting The Water Heater" section of this manual.
+Pilot burner does not stay lit when the gas control knob is released Loose thermocouple. • The connection at the gas control (thermostat) should be tightened by a qualified service technician.
+Thermocouple defective. • The thermocouple should be replaced by a qualified service technician.
+Safety magnet defective. • The gas control (thermostat) should be replaced by a qualified service technician.
+Gas Controls (Thermostat's) single use gas shut-off device has opened. • The gas control (thermostat) should be replaced by a qualified service technician.
+Combustion Shutoff Device Tripped.
+The combustion shutoff device should be inspected by a qualified service technician.